-Laurie Johnson has been endorsed as President-elect of the Earthquake Engineering Research Institute (EERI).
-Check out other news about research, speaking engagements, publications, and other activities that Laurie Johnson is involved with ...
+Laurie Johnson is President of the Earthquake Engineering Research Institute (EERI), and a member of the Board of Trustees of the Earthquake and Megacities Initiative (EMI).
+Check out other news about research, speaking engagements, publications, and activities that she is involved with ...

 After Great Disasters: An In-Depth Analysis of How Six Countries Managed Community Recovery